 Stay-at-home orders in major states mark next phase of U.S. coronavirus crisis

-New York and Illinois on Friday followed California in telling tens of millions of people to stay at home in the most sweeping measures the United States has taken so far to try to contain the coronavirus crisis.
+New York state, Illinois and Connecticut on Friday followed California in directing tens of millions of people to stay at home in the most sweeping U.S. social-distancing measures yet imposed for the escalating campaign to curb transmission of the coronavirus.

-The moves, which impact more than 70 million people or about a fifth of the U.S. population, close all but essential businesses and require people to stay inside except for trips to grocery stores, pharmacies, gas stations and other "essential businesses."
-New Jersey Governor Phil Murphy said he planned to give similar orders shutting down all but essential businesses within the next 24 hours.
+The unprecedented restrictions, impacting more than 75 million people, or nearly a quarter of the U.S. population, order most workplaces to close and require residents to remain inside except for trips to grocery stores, pharmacies, gas stations and other "essential businesses."
+New Jersey Governor Phil Murphy said he planned to issue similar directives within the next 24 hours.

 "To avoid the loss of tens of thousands of lives we must order an immediate shelter-in-place," Illinois Governor J.B.
+Pritzker said on Friday, using a term that has commonly referred to self-protection measures exercised during mass shootings.
+Illinois, which includes Chicago, has recorded 585 cases of the disease including five deaths.
+Even as a growing number of ordinary Americans came under orders to keep to themselves, the pandemic crept closer to the highest levels of power in the nation's capital.

-Pritzker said on Friday, using a term that has commonly referred to mass shootings.
-Illinois includes Chicago.
-The four states where governors have banned or will soon ban non-essential businesses and ask residents to stay home account for about 30% of the U.S. economy, the world's biggest.
+An aide to U.S. Vice President Mike Pence, leading the White House task force formed to battle the outbreak, tested positive for the virus, but neither President Donald Trump nor Pence have had close contact with the individual, Pence's press secretary Katie Miller said in a statement on Friday.
+The five states where governors have banned or will soon ban non-essential businesses and ask residents to stay home account for about 31% of the U.S. economy, the world's largest.

 In New York City's Central Park, several bikers and joggers were on the pathways, mostly alone but a few in pairs.
 "It's real and it's scary, I hate it," said physical therapist Kerry Cashin, 49, of the stay-at-home order.
 "I feel like I always knew it was going to go this way, but it made me scared."

-Just two dozen people milled outside Hollywood's Dolby Theatre in Los Angeles, the home of the Oscars, an area normally teeming with hundreds of tourists.
-Zane Alexander, 27, said he was on his way to pick up his last paycheck "until lord knows when."
-He had been working on a medical marijuana dispensary's street team, a job that normally had him outside, but that team was disbanded until further notice.
+Just two dozen people milled outside Hollywood's Dolby Theatre in Los Angeles, home of the Oscars and normally teeming with hundreds of tourists.
+Zane Alexander, 27, said he was on his way to pick up his last paycheck "until Lord knows when."
+He had been working on a medical marijuana dispensary's street team, but the group was disbanded until further notice.

-"It's totally understandable," Alexander said, but added "I sure wish it weren't the case."
-Retiree Jerry Rasmussen, 73, sat on a sunny public bench reading the San Francisco Chronicle in the city's central neighborhood of Cole Valley, with hand sanitizer, gloves and a mask beside him.
+"It's totally understandable," Alexander said, adding, "I sure wish it weren't the case."
+Retiree Jerry Rasmussen, 73, sat on a sunny public bench reading the San Francisco Chronicle in that city's Cole Valley neighborhood, with hand sanitizer, gloves and a mask beside him.

 "I figure being outdoors like this is pretty safe, as long as I'm not too close to anyone," he said.
 VENTILATORS NEEDED

-Cuomo, in making his stay-at-home announcement, pleaded for more medical personnel and supplies such as ventilators and protective masks to treat coronavirus cases that could overwhelm the hospitals in his state of nearly 20 million.
-"The ventilators are to this war what missiles were to World War Two," Cuomo said.
-He said the state would "pay a premium" to companies that could provide more personal protective equipment, gloves and masks.
-He asked companies that might be capable of making these products to "get creative."
+Cuomo, in issuing New York's stay-at-home directive, said his state of nearly 20 million people faces a shortage of medical personnel and supplies such as ventilators and protective masks as it struggles with a public health crisis threatening to overwhelm its healthcare system.
+"The ventilators are to this war what missiles were to World War Two," Cuomo said, adding the state would "pay a premium" for extra stocks of personal protective equipment.
+He urged companies capable of making such products to "get creative."

-Cuomo issued an executive order mandating all non-essential workforce to stay home and all non-essential businesses to close.
-"Remain indoors, go outside for solitary exercise," he said.

-The pandemic that has swept the globe has also shattered lifestyles across much of the United States in the past week, shuttering schools and businesses, prompting millions to work from home, forcing many out of jobs and curtailing travel.
-The health orders imposed on Thursday by California authorities on the state's 40 million people allow for outside exercise as long as people stay six feet apart.
+The coronavirus pandemic sweeping the globe has paralyzed large parts of the economy and upended lifestyles across the United States over the past week, shuttering schools and businesses, prompting millions to work from home and forcing many out of jobs while curtailing travel.
+The health orders announced on Thursday by California Governor Gavin Newsom on the state's 40 million people allow for outside exercise as long as people stay 6 feet apart.

-"We need to take it really seriously and prevent spread of the disease," said venture capitalist Meredith Finn, 37, while walking her dog Brady in the affluent West Los Angeles neighborhood of Brentwood.
-"It's definitely the right move."
-More than 1,000 cases have been confirmed in California, where 19 people have died.
-New York officials said the state has 7,102 confirmed cases and of those, 4,408 are in New York City, the most populous U.S. city with about 8.5 million people.
-Thirty-eight have died in the state.

-Washington state, where the first U.S. coronavirus cluster emerged, has since March 16 closed bars, restaurants and recreation and entertainment facilities, and has banned all gatherings of more than 50 people.
-More than 220 people have died in the United States and over 14,100 cases had been confirmed by Friday afternoon, the surge in cases reflecting an increase in testing.
+"I wish he'd done it a week ago," said David Anderson, 42, a TV writer-director waiting in line outside a pharmacy in the Los Angeles suburb of Glendale to buy anti-nausea medicine for his wife, who is 12-weeks pregnant and home with their young son.
+"I guess I'm shocked that it took this long for these measures to be put in place."
+The total number of known U.S. infections has climbed past 18,000, including at least 250 deaths as of Friday evening, with the surge in cases over the past few days reflecting an increase in diagnostic testing.
 Health experts believe the actual number of COVID-19 cases to be far higher.

+Click https://tmsnrt.rs/3dkIMIL for a GRAPHIC on U.S. cases.
+Nearly 1,200 cases have been confirmed in California, where at least 23 people have died.
+New York state reported 39 deaths out of almost 8,000 cases, more than half of them in New York City, the nation's largest metropolis.
+Its second and third are Los Angeles and Chicago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)